nschonni/BingAds-docs/BingAds/bingads-11/bulk-service/campaign-negative-site.md

 **Add:** Optional.
 The default value is *Active*.
 **Update:** Not applicable.
 A negative site can be added and deleted, but cannot be updated.
-**Delete:**Required.
+<strong>Delete:</strong>Required.
 The Status must be set to *Deleted*.
 To delete a specific negative site, you must upload the *Status*, *Parent Id*, and *Website*.
 To delete all negative sites for the campaign, you only need to upload the *Status* and *Parent Id* in a single record.
 Then optionally you can add new negative site records to replace the deleted set.

 ### <a name="website"></a>Website